-- 2. From the Main Menu, choose the kind of storageset you want to delete. - 3.
+- 2. From the Main Menu, choose task 2, 3, or 4 depending on the kind of storageset you want to delete. - 3.
 From the storageset menu, choose task 2 to begin deleting storagesets. - 4.
 CFMENU presents-one at a time-the storagesets that you may delete.
 Type Y to delete the storageset, N to skip to the next one. - 5.
 Return to the Main Menu and exit.